 Jay Molock – Diversity Programs Coordinator (405) 466-3689

-1. If you have not paid your $200 housing deposit, click here to make your payment.
+1. If you have not paid your $200 housing deposit, make your payment online.

-2. Once you have paid your housing deposit, click here to select you Living Learning Community (LLC).
+2. Once you have paid your housing deposit, Learn about and select your Living Learning Community (LLC).

 5. Submit Official Transcript and ACT/SAT Test Scores